a773music/a773_er301_presets/README.md

 ### stutter<a name="stutter"></a>
 Repeats snip of audio on gate high.
-Unit type: custom-unit
+Unit type: Custom Effect
-CPU: 7.2%
+CPU: 7.0%
 Controls:
 * clock
 * gate